 Kayaking Option: All departures

 If you wish to take this option, please advise us when you make your booking as numbers are limited.
 Please note, some sea kayaking experience is necessary.

 Attempt to repeat the epic crossing of Ernest Shackleton and trek for up to three days from King Haakon Bay to Stromness.
 The crossing distance is 35 to 50 kilometres depending on the route, and involves crossing large, heavily crevassed glaciers and alpine passes.
 Experience in crevassed alpine terrain is essential.

-Luggage transfer from hotel in Ushuaia to ship on day of boarding; transfer from ship to Stanley airport, including tour of Stanley; transfer from ship to Stanley airport, including tour of Stanley; flight from Stanley to Punta Arenas or Santiago (no reduced fare for finishing in Punta Arenas); cabin accommodation on the ship; daily cabin service; meals, snacks, tea and coffee during the voyage; shore excursions; lectures and guide services; gumboots (for loan onboard); polar expedition jacket (to keep); printed photo book produced with imagery from your voyage (one per booking); access to on board doctor and basic medical services; port taxes and service charges; entry fees to historic landings sites.
+Luggage transfer from hotel in Ushuaia to ship on day of boarding; transfer from ship to Stanley airport, including tour of Stanley; transfer from ship to Stanley airport, including tour of Stanley; flight from Stanley to Punta Arenas or Santiago (no reduced fare for finishing in Punta Arenas); cabin accommodation on the ship; daily cabin service; meals, snacks, tea and coffee during the voyage; lectures and guide services; gumboots (for loan onboard); polar expedition jacket (to keep); voyage journal (one per booking); access to on board doctor and basic medical services; port taxes and service charges; entry fees to historic landings sites.
 Subject to change without notice.